rogerShagawat/computer_science_club/README.md

 Format for uploading projects
 -----------------------------------
-rename your project folder to this format yourFullName_YYMMDD_projectName yourFullName might look like this: RogerShagawat YYMMDD might look like this (YY for year, MM for month, DD for day): 190316
+rename your project folder to this format\n yourFullName_YYMMDD_projectName yourFullName might look like this: RogerShagawat YYMMDD might look like this (YY for year, MM for month, DD for day): 190316